intel-analytics/BigDL-2.x/docs/docs/index.md

 ---
 ## High level pipeline APIs
-Analytics Zoo provides a set of easy-to-use, high level pipeline APIs that natively support Spark DataFrames and ML Pipelines, autograd and custom layer/loss, trasnfer learning, etc.
+Analytics Zoo provides a set of easy-to-use, high level pipeline APIs that natively support Spark DataFrames and ML Pipelines, autograd and custom layer/loss, transfer learning, etc.

 ### nnframes
 `nnframes` provides *native deep learning support in Spark DataFrames and ML Pipelines*, so that you can easily build complex deep learning pipelines in just a few lines, as illustracted below.
 (See more details [here](ProgrammingGuide/nnframes.md))